Nayankoli/Spotify-Most-Streamed-Songs-/README.md

 # Spotify-Most-Streamed-Songs-
-This file contains a detailed data dictionary for a Spotify Most Streamed Songs dataset, providing information on track details, streaming metrics across platforms, and musical attributes.
-It serves as a guide for analyzing trends in music popularity and composition.
+This dataset contains comprehensive information on some of the most streamed songs on Spotify, enriched with additional insights from other popular streaming platforms like Apple Music, Deezer, and Shazam.
+It is ideal for music analysts, data scientists, and machine learning enthusiasts who are interested in exploring trends and characteristics of popular music tracks.